U.S. Forest Service

 Manuals Available From Me:

-So far I have scanned the US Forest Service Communications Handbook, which includes operating instructions for this and all other USFS radios and telephones in use through 1955.
+So far I have scanned the US Forest Service Communications Handbook, which includes operating instructions for this and all other USFS radios and telephones in use through 1955 (but not schematics or service data.)
 This is thanks to the courtesy of Hue Miller, K7HUE of Oregon who generously loaned his copy for scanning.
 Rather than put a pdf copy here for direct download, which encourages leeches and bandwidth hot-link vultures to attack my server, just send me a note and I can E-mail it to you.
 It's an 8 Mb pdf file.
 This handbook does not contain schematics or technical details of the radio gear itself, just how it was used and hooked up.

 There are several versions of manual for the SPF.
 The Signal Corps produced a manual for the AF.
-There were also individual US Forest Service manuals for the SPF and SPF AA-AE versions, and there was also at least one "master" handbook which has the schematics for virtually all US Forest Service radio gear at the time of publication (I do not have that one yet.)
+There were also individual US Forest Service manuals for the SPF and SPF AA-AE versions, and there was also at least one "master" handbook which has the schematics for virtually all US Forest Service radio gear at the time of publication (I do not have that one yet Please share if you do!)

 UPDATE: I have now scanned the manuals for the SPF Models AA+AB and AF.
 The AF is the Signal Corps model with the Jones connector on the front for power, marked "Signal Corps."
 I will be putting these up for direct download soon but in the meantime, E-mail me if you want a copy by return E-mail.
 Be aware that the SPF-AF manual is about 8 Megs and your mailbox has to support files of that size.
 The AA+AB, I have made in two parts of about 4.7 Megs each to make it easier to fit into mailboxes such as Yahoo and Hotmail.